lozhn/BDTA-F19-Assignment-1/REPORT.md

 **Indexer architecture**

 We decided to use RDDs as a main data structure for our computations because it is quite low-level and without any SQL-like optimizations etc. This allowed us to feel the pain to investigate the issues connected with data flows.
 The initially proposed RDD of 3-Tuples `(doc, word, frequency)` is too redundant.
 We created the `CompactIndex` class which contained two internal indexes.
 One is a map of `Words: {word: Set(docs)}` another is nested map of `Docs: {doc: {word: TF}}`.
-These internal indices allowed us to effectively calculate TF, IDF, avgdl, |D| which are enough for both rankers.
+These internal indices allowed us to effectively calculate _TF_, _IDF_, _avgdl_, _|D|_ which are enough for both rankers.

 The main architectural decision was to support the adding of new documents to index on-fly.
 Therefore, we decide not to add the precomputed IDFs to words index, because we must recompute IDFs with every added document.
 Also, we assumed that the addition of duplicated documents is possible, therefore we keep the Sets of documents in which the certain word is occurred (not only number of documents).
 We created the method for appending the newly added documents to existing index.